Vele, Satara

 Vele is a village in the Western region of Maharashtra state in India.
-It is located in Satara district of Maharashtra.
+It is located in the Satara district of Maharashtra.
 Before it was a part of Bombay State and Princely state of Satara.
 It is located adjacent to Kanher Dam built on Venna River.
 There is a big temple of Bhairava at the village entrance.
 Also there are number of temples in closed vicinity of village.
 Surrounded by greenery and farms, agriculture is the main occupation in the village with more than 80% of the total area being used for agricultural activities.
 Though agriculture constitutes a mainstay of the economy of this village, besides a sizeable population working at various plum government positions does bolster the financial position.